Contact Us Today (424) 372-3112

 What If I Refuse To Take A Blood Or Breath Test in California?

-If you are arrested for DUI and asked to take a blood or breath test, refusing could result in serious consequences.
+Should you find yourself in the serious situation of being arrested for DUI and asked to take a blood or breath test, it's crucial to understand that refusing could lead to significant consequences.

-The California “Implied Consent” law essentially means that when you drive a motor vehicle, you are automatically agreeing to take a blood or breath test if you are lawfully arrested for a DUI offense.
+Understanding the California “Implied Consent” law is crucial.
+This law states that when you operate a motor vehicle, you automatically agree to take a blood or breath test if lawfully arrested for a DUI offense.
+In simpler terms, by driving, you agree to these tests if you're arrested for DUI.

 Refusal to take a blood or breath test following an arrest for DUI can be construed as an admission of guilt, and if you refuse to take the breath or blood test, you will lose your license for a year, even if the test turns out to be negative.